cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - This project has stopped.

 The CT1 core team discussed to build a successor of CT1 using Qt 5, which has the same look&feel as CT1 and which is called QCT (see A.1: Roadmap after CT 1.4.4x).
-There is no decision made yet concerning QCT.
+However, with JCT there is a native Linux version.
+So instead, the CT team will focus on the three successors of CT1.

 ################################################################

-Please also try out the new versions CT2 and JCT.
+Please also try out the newer versions CT2 and JCT, and the browser version CTO.
 You can find them at  www.cryptool.org  too.

 Entry in Wikipedia: https://en.wikipedia.org/wiki/CrypTool